NCIP/gdc-docs/docs/API/Users_Guide/Appendix_D_Format_of_Submission_Requests_and_Responses.md

 The request must specify either an `id` or a `submitter_id`.

 **`id`**: A string specifying the `id` of the node that the user is creating or updating.
 This is the persistent GDC UUID4 for the node.
-If it is preferred to refer to the entity using a custom id, users can do so with the `submitter_id` field (described below).
+If it is preferred to refer to the node using a custom id, users can do so with the `submitter_id` field (described below).

 **`submitter_id`**: A string specifying the custom id of the object the user is creating or updating.
-This is not the official GDC ID for the entity.
+This is not the official GDC ID for the node.

-**`<properties>`**: These key-value pairs will be applied to properties on the referenced entity.
+**`<properties>`**: These key-value pairs will be applied to properties on the referenced node.

 **`<relationship_name>`**: A JSON object that specifies a relationship (link) between the node and other nodes.
 Links are typically established using the `submitter_id` or `id` of the neighboring node.